 The year ended with a nationwide program to prepare for the conduct of public and private hearings.
 This was in the form of a series of workshops which brought out the desired two-pronged output of a structured plan and framework for undertaking the public hearings and a roadmap to steer the process.
-A number of issues for consideration were also derived from this interaction and these include the need for awareness raising so that the nation appreciates the work of the Commission as well as appreciate the parameters within which the Commission works, greater involvement of the Peace Committees in the work of the Commission and capacity building for the Peace Committee members to appreciate the Complaints Handling and Investigations processes that will involve them during the public and private hearings.
+Several issues for consideration were also derived from this interaction and these include the need for awareness raising so that the nation appreciates the work of the Commission as well as the parameters within which the Commission works.
+Engagements also involved how to foster greater involvement of the Peace Committees in the work of the Commission and capacity building for the Peace Committee members to familiarise with the Complaints Handling and Investigations processes that will involve them during the public and private hearings.